himanshubarnwal711/kursi-project/README.md

     ]
 }

-Also create two DynamoDB tables:- user-details with Partition Key userId (Key Index) and in Indexes section set Global secondary indexes (GSI) as email (email-index) userStories:- with Partition Key storyId (Key Index) and in Indexes section set GSI as storyId-index.
+Also create three DynamoDB tables:- user-details with Partition Key userId (Key Index) and in Indexes section set Global secondary indexes (GSI) as email (email-index) userStories:- with Partition Key storyId (Key Index) and in Indexes section set GSI as storyId-index. user-stories-comments:- with Partition Key commentId (Key Index) and set GSI as storyId (storyId-Index)

 That's it run the application like a champ.